Best Scuba Diving Regulator: Top Rated and Reviewed Dive Regulators

 For our picks, I have only chosen those models which have received many top reviews from lots of different users.
 My reasoning is that if it has universal good marks, chances are you will be happy with it too.

-If you need information on how scuba regulators work, what to look for when buying a regulator or how to care for one, check out our free guide to scuba diving regulators.
+If you need information on how scuba regulators work, what to look for when buying a regulator or how to care for one, check out our free guide to regs here.

-Note: This list was updated in December 2011.
-I will be updating the list every 6 months or so since offerings/products can change and I want to make sure all new additions/deletions to the product line are taken into account.
-There are many new models and choices on this years list, so if you need a new reg for 2012, you should be able to find one that suits your needs.
+Note: I will be updating the list every 6-12 months or so since offerings/products can change and I want to make sure all new additions/deletions to the product line are taken into account.
+There are many new models and choices on this years list, so if you need a new reg for the diving season, you should be able to find one that suits your needs.

 I divided the three categories for best scuba diving regulator based on price.
 They range from $700+ for the high end regs to under $300 for the entry level or beginner regulators.